stelzinga/MF/Management_Framework-Appendix.md

 See [## Data & Info] further below under [# ASSETS].
 ________________________________________
 ## Oversight Framework (Framework)
 An Oversight Framework is used to oversee a specific Activity.
-Its use is particularly useful in business models where the quality of output is critical e.g., heavily regulated sectors, dangerous activities involving systems or outout thst are detrimental to Staff or the Environment, etc. The concepts of the Framework follow the principles laid out under the Management Function called Controlling.
-The Oversight Framework thus takes specific aspects of the Profile Tree and creates a cohesive structure around it.
+Its application is particularly useful in business models where the quality or accuracy of output is critical e.g., heavily regulated sectors, dangerous activities involving systems or outout that are detrimental to Staff or the Environment, etc. The concepts of the Framework follow the principles laid out under the Management Function called Controlling.
+The Oversight Framework takes specific aspects of the Profile Tree and creates a cohesive structure around it.
 Key topics are:
 - Rules
 - Processes
 - Resources